Welcome to Diabetes Formation Flight USA 2013

 Diabetes Formation Flight USA 2013 is a formation flight of general aviation airplanes

-flown by pilots with diabetes which will fly in formation from Pellston Regional Airport (KPLN) in
+flown by pilots with diabetes which flew in formation from Council Bluffs Municipal Airport (KCBF) in Council Bluffs, Iowa

 A goal of DFFUSA 2013 is to allow participation from as many pilots with diabetes as possible.
 In support of this